Make Low Volume Quilts with Bright Colors

 Choose How Much Contrast

-Using 2 ½” squares, these examples are made with 36-patch blocks.
+These examples are made with 36-patch blocks.
 Each block is six squares wide by six squares high.
 Your next decision is how to balance the color in your quilt.
-Each of my blocks have from four to eight bright color squares grouped together with the rest being low volume squares.
+Each of my blocks have from four to eight batik color squares grouped together with the rest being low volume squares.
 This makes the bolder colors really stand out against the low volume fabrics.
 You may also choose to add a few blocks that are all low volume fabrics to make an even bolder statement.